DaCoolestKitCat/DaCoolestKitCat/README.md

 -  Hi, I’m @DaCoolestKitCat
--  I’m interested in finding the egg
+-  I’m interested in finding the egg in these trying times
 -  I’m currently learning how to make better minecraft mushroom towers
 -  I’m looking to collaborate on art! but I don't think this is what this site is for...
 -  How to reach me I have an instragram known as @dacoolestkitcatto, a tumblr by lescoolcatto, and in youtube by @DaCoolestKitCatto